Social Media Tips: How To Stop Liking Someone When You Are In A Relationship

 1. Understand there is nothing wrong with you

 First, if you have feelings for someone other than your partner, understand you’re not alone.
-Relationship studies suggest that one in five people report having feelings for someone else.
+Relationship studies suggest that one in five people report having serious feelings for someone else.
 Of course, while it’s reasonable to be attracted to other people, it is different when you choose to act on that attraction.

 1. Acknowledge your feelings